Policosanol: benefits, dosage, contraindications

 Surgical intervention: avoid

-Policosanol has antiplatelet effects and may reduce blood glucose.
+Policosanol has antiplatelet effects and may lower blood glucose.
 Policosanol may cause excessive bleeding or increase the risk of hypoglycemia if used perioperatively.
-It is recommended to stop policosanol at least 2 weeks before surgery.
+It is recommended to stop policosanol at least 2 weeks before a surgical procedure.

 Policosanol has antiplatelet effects.
-Policosanol may cause excessive bleeding if used by patients with clotting disorders.
+Policosanol may cause excessive bleeding if used by patients with bleeding disorders.

 No evidence of teratogenicity or any other embryotoxicity in animals.